 When asked, I say that I aim first and foremost to be a very person-centred and relational psychotherapist.
 Creating a warm, safe, confidential, and nonjudgmental space for the client is my first priority.
 As an attachment and trauma-informed therapist, making the therapeutic space a “safe haven” to take refuge in, and a “secure base” from which to venture out into the world again hopefully renewed and encouraged is how I conceptualise the core framework.

-During my training in CIT I worked as a trainee psychotherapist in the HSE, in the Mallow Primary Care Centre.
+During my training in MTU I worked as a trainee psychotherapist in the HSE, in the Mallow Primary Care Centre.
 I was part of the multi-disciplinary mental health team.
 This was an invaluable experience for me.
 I worked there for two years seeing a wide range of clients with a broad variety of issues between October 2017 and September 2019.

 Over the years I have explored many kinds of personal development, including mindfulness and yoga.
 In my spare time I love films, reading, music, hiking and DYI.
 I’m quite partial to board games!